saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-21-juniper-cisco_ios_xr_mpls_vpn.md

 Except for the `cluster` statement, the configuration is pretty much the same.

-Now, on to the Cisco PE configurations.
-On `ios_xr_1`, we have the following configuration:
+On to the Cisco PE configurations.
+On `ios_xr_1`, we configure the following:

 ```
 router bgp 1